N/A

 Australian vs. U.S. & European OEM Dynamics

-Australian commercial trucks lined up at sunset with a TreviPay droplet overlayed with white text saying
+Australian commercial trucks lined up at sunset with a TreviPay droplet overlayed with white text saying "Heavy Commercial Industry in Australia: Compare and Contrast with the U.S. and Europe"

 James Mackie, an Aftermarket Advisor to the Automotive and Heavy Commercial Industries, has vast international expertise within the Original Equipment Manufacturers (OEM) and Suppliers (OES) industry.
 His professional journey includes stints at esteemed companies such as Ford Motor Company, PACCAR and JOST during his career in the U.K. and Australia.